kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 \(3\) A method is provided to indicate that an operating mode change has occurred if flight crew action is required.
 In such an event, operating instructions must be provided in the appropriate manuals.

-\(b\) The propeller control system must be designed and constructed so that, in addition to compliance with §35.15:
+\(b\) The propeller control system must be designed and constructed so that, in addition to compliance with [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.15   Safety analysis.|§35.15]]:

 \(1\) No single failure or malfunction of electrical or electronic components in the control system results in a hazardous propeller effect.